What to Do If You Forgot Your Apple ID Password

 reset Apple ID password iforgot website

-Account Recovery Contact is a new feature introduces in iOS 15, iPadOS 15, or macOS Monterey.
-You can invite your families or friends as your account recovery contact so that you can reach out to them for help when you forget the Apple ID password or device passcode.
-Your recovery contacts can't access your data but can help you get it back by providing a verification code.
+Account Recovery Contact is a new feature introduced in iOS 15, iPadOS 15, or macOS Monterey.
+You can invite your family or friends as your account recovery contact so that you can reach out to them for help when you forget the Apple ID password or device passcode.
+Your recovery contacts can't access your data, but can help you get it back by providing a verification code.

 On your friend's or family's iPhone/iPad/iPod touch with iOS 15 or iPadOS 15 or later: